equinix-labs/terraform-on-equinix-workshop/docs/part2.md

 ## Terraform Project’s Structure

-The project structure in terraform is quite flexible.
-However, we do believe that a good structure and naming rules is essential to guarantee its correct maintenance in daily operations
+The project structure in Terraform is quite flexible.
+However, we do believe that a good structure and naming rules is essential to guarantee its correct maintenance in Day-2 operations.

 Code in the Terraform language is stored in plain text files with the .tf file extension.
-You can keep all your code in a single main.tf file with hundreds of lines of code, or split them in several well named files and folders that make sense for your use case (this is the correct option).
+You can keep all your code in a single main.tf file with hundreds of lines of code, or split it into multiple well-named files and folders that make sense for your use case (just in case, this is the right choice).
 Below is an example of a simple project structure:

 * main.tf Declare all resource and datasource definitions
 * outputs.tf Declare all outputs in this file.
 Output values are similar to return values in programming languages